Abd Al-Rahman Al-Gillani: Death and burial

 Al-Gillani died on 13 June 1927 in Baghdad, aged 86.
-His funeral was attended by many high figures of Iraq including Prince Ghazi.
-He was buried inside the Mausoleum of Abdul-Qadir Gillani shrine near the shrine of Abdul Qadir al-Gillani.
+His funeral was attended by many high figures within Iraq including Prince Ghazi, who would later become the King of Iraq in 1933.
+He was buried inside the Hadhrat al-Qadiriyya.

+One of his sons was named Syed Mahmood Hussamuddin al-Gillani.

 In pop culture

 Al-Gillani and his role in the Ottoman Empire was briefly mentioned in the Iraqi television drama Sarah Khatoon, which aired on Al Sharqiya.